hageyahhoo/Agile2020/Agile2020.md

 #### 2. ESTABLISH SOLUTIONS WITH ITERATIVE AND INCREMENTAL CONSENSUS
 At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned earlier.
 Additionally, I proposed them to "decision makers" like senior managers and executives.

+I didn't think that I can build the perfect solutions and agree on them with decision makers at once.
+I supposed that it would be preferable not only me but decision makers to continue proposing ideas, getting feedbacks, and improving proposals.
+Additionally, there were few persons who could lead `strategy formulation` in LINE Corporation at that time.
+Leading decision making gave impacts to decision makers and it was good for attracting their interests in SET.
+Therefore, I chose to iterate build-propose-learn cycle weekly as `Iterative and Incremental Consensus` approach.

 ⭐️TODO

-⭐️考える人がいないのであれば、先に考えて見せれば議論をリードできる
-️️️Impact

-I didn't think that I can build the perfect solutions and agree with decision makers.
-I decided to iterate build, propose, learn cycle quickly to clarify objective, missions, and responsibilities of SET and agree on them with decision makers.
-I utilized `Iterative and Incremental consensus` approach at that time.

-- Solutions
+I could improved my proposals through this approach step by step.
+My first proposals were focusing on improving Sticker Shop due to frequency of outages, however I didn't decide milestones.

+⭐️具体的なフィードバック
+Through discussions with decision makers, I clarified rough milestones.
+Didn't require fixed schedules.
+All decision makers have agile mindsets.
+Additionally, public APIs were the most dangerous product and this was the top priority.

+On the other hand, it worked
-I decided target products based on frequency of outages and impact on users, sales and profit.
+- Target products should be selected based on frequency of outages and impact on users, sales and profit.
-Prioritized
-- public APIs provided for external users
-- Sticker Shop
-- Core Microservices

-Aim to make failure detection faster and reduce MTTR by utilizing Test Automation
+- SET's mission is to make failure detection faster and reduce MTTR by utilizing Test Automation

-- Establish proposals and solutions to solve above needs
-    - Iterative consensus on above ones with managers/executive
-    - Re-examine solutions constantly and iteratively

-- Iterative and Incremental consensus
-    - Propose ideas and get feedback weekly
-    - Discover proper solutions gradually
-    - Achieve a consensus on solutions step by step
-    - Re-examine solutions constantly

-- Lead decision making by proposing rough milestones
-- All decision makers have agile mindsets
-    - Didn't require fixed schedules
+⭐️合意案
+Final proposal was to improve public APIs at first (within 3 months).

 Finally, we agreed on the first solution and milestone within 45 days I joined LINE Corporation.
 <br />